-It’s also good to keep in mind that the insurance company has its own team of experienced workers’ comp defense lawyers working on your claim.
-They will have experts at-the-ready, so why shouldn’t you?
+It’s also good to remember that the insurance company has its own team of experienced workers’ compensation defense lawyers working on your claim.
+They will have experts at the ready, so why shouldn’t you?

 Situations Where You May Represent Yourself

 Although a workers’ compensation lawyer is almost always worth it after filing your claim, you may be able to get by without help if you:

 - Have a cooperative employer and fully admits your injury occurred at work

 - Had very minor injuries